ECE445L/ECE445L-F22-Lab2/README.md

 - central limit theorem (CLT)

 ### 1.2 Background
 In this lab we will develop debugging techniques to experience fundamental concepts of real time, critical sections, probability mass function (PMF), and the Central Limit Theorem (CLT).
 You should review real-time, time jitter, and critical sections from the book.
 Do an internet search of PMF and CLT.
-The object of this lab is to implement `Dump.c` and use it in subsequent labs to assist debugging
+The object of this lab is to implement `Dump.c` and use it in subsequent labs to assist debugging.

+Assume you have a periodic task that should run every Δt.
+Measure the time the actual task runs as ti.
+Calculate δi = (ti – ti-1) as the actual time differences between running the task.
+If the sampling were perfect, δi would equal Δt for all i.
+We define **jitter** as the maximum δi minus minimum δi.
+If the sampling were perfect, jitter would be 0.
+Note: jitter is calculated in `main3` or `main4` for the ADC sampling.
+We did not ask it in Lab 2, but we could define **sampling accuracy** as maximum | Δt - δi | for all i.

 ### 1.3 Team Size